d-weg/fastify-boilerplate/README.md

 # fastify-boilerplate
-My own fastify boilerplate using docker for running on aws fargate or cloud run
+A fastify boilerplate for gcp cloud run (out of date)